exelix11/SysDVR/protocol.md

 If the handshake was succesful, the sysmodule continuously sends data to the client with no acknowledgement needed.
 The packet format is defined in https://github.com/exelix11/SysDVR/blob/6.0/sysmodule/source/capture.h#L42

 The magic number in the header is composed of 4 repeating `CC` bytes, this can be used to resync the stream in case of a decoding error by simply skipping every byte until a sequence of `CCCCCCCC` is found.
+While extremely unlikely, this sequence might appear in the content of a packet causing type confusion during the resynchronization process, to avoid this validate the other values of the header such as the packet size by making sure they are within the protocol specification.

 When multiplexing over the same connection the contents of the packet can be detected from the `MetaData` field, it will have only one of the `PacketMeta_Type_Video` or `PacketMeta_Type_Audio` bits set.